Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals: Tendencies and fates of interaction parameters

-To reiterate, the coupled RG equations in tandem with the intimate competition between initial values of the fermion velocities and the tilting parameter can drive the system towards an extreme anisotropy where $C_T^z/C_T$ approaches either zero or infinity, or towards near-isotropy where $C_T^z/C_T$ is approximately one.
-In consequence, this signals that as the energy scale decreases, phonon can exhibit distinct behaviors, such as playing a dominant role in the $z$ direction or $xy$ plane as well as equivalent in all directions.
-In addition, we find that the qualitative behavior of $\lambda_z/\lambda$ bears the similarity to that of $C_T^z/C_T$ and hence not shown hereby for brevity.
+To reiterate, the coupled RG equations, in tandem with the intimate competition between initial values of the fermion velocities and the tilting parameter, can drive the system towards an extreme anisotropy, where $C_T^z/C_T$ tends towards either zero or infinity, or towards near-isotropy, where $C_T^z/C_T$ approximately converges to one.
+In consequence, this signals that, as the energy scale decreases, phonons can exhibit distinct behavior, such as playing a dominant role in the $z$ direction or $xy$ plane as well as being nearly equivalent in all directions.
+In addition, we find that the qualitative behavior of $\lambda_z/\lambda$ bears the similarity to that of $C_T^z/C_T$ and hence not shown for brevity.